 Google India has taken the initiative of working with various stake holders of the internet eco system in India to grow Indian Languages on the internet.
-Through this effort India is expected to from the internet user base from the current 250 million to 500 million by 2017, majority of whom will be from mobile internet users.
+Through this effort, India is expected to from the internet user base from the current 250 million to 500 million by 2017, a majority of whom will be from mobile internet users.

 Indian Language Internet Alliance (ILIA) has been formed to grow the usage of Indic on the internet.
 It is represented by content publishers (newspapers, pure online players like Oneindia), technology companies, advertising agencies, policy makers, startups in the Indic space and many more.

 What will it take to achieve ILIA’s Vision